Data Governance: 10 Best Practices

 Continuous improvement of your governance model will also help ensure your program can work long-term.
 Throughout the project, don’t forget to review your processes and adjust and update as necessary.

 With an appropriate data strategy, companies can streamline business processes and reap the benefits of analytics.
-However, it is easier said than done.
 By taking small, actionable steps and fully defining your company’s objectives and needs, you are more likely to succeed.
 Another critical element is keeping open communication and ensuring the project is visible to all key players.